openode-io/openode-www/public/documentation/platform/env_vars.md

 Some variables either from the docker image or from our deployment system are set by default.

-You can view all environment variable by typing the following command:
+You can view all environment variables by typing the following command:

     openode exec env